aalteirac/thisVsthat/README.md

 A sample webapp to load (drag&drop) and visualize excel file in a Qlik Sense session app.

+Great thanks to Elif.T for the original idea !

 Uses Alternate State to compare.

 npm -install